rakus/extensible-maven-completion/README.md

 * `xpath`: Skip xslt processors and start selection with `xpath`.
 * `grep`: Use `grep`.

-If no xsl processor is available, consider setting `mvn_completion_parser` to `grep` as `xpath` is just slow.
+If no xslt processor is available, consider setting `mvn_completion_parser` to `grep` as `xpath` is just slow.
 Or disable parsing by setting `mvn_completion_no_parsing`.

 #### Configuration

-Then profile parsing can be configured with two options.
+The profile parsing can be configured with two options.

 __mvn_completion_no_parsing__